Last Updated on July 31, 2025 by Ketki Gadre

 Do you only have one day in Warsaw and want to cover all the possible Warsaw Highlights, then this guide will help you plan the itinerary.

 When I mentioned that I was visiting Warsaw, no one really showed any excitement except a few bloggers.
-No wonder it is one of the most underrated country in terms of travel.
+No wonder it is one of the most underrated countries in terms of travel.

-Everyone suggested me to visit Krakow instead.
-However, I was intrigued to visit Poland and its capital because it literally has risen from ashes after the World War II.
-I only had one day in Warsaw and although there are many many places to see, I could only manage a few.
+Everyone suggested I visit Krakow instead.
+However, I was intrigued to visit Poland and its capital because it rose from the ashes after World War II.
+I only had one day in Warsaw, and although there are many, many places to see, I could only manage a few.

 Table of Contents